jamessonlps/terraform-py/README.md

 In the VPC created here, you will be able to:

-- [x]  Increase and decrease the number of instances.
+- [x]  Increase and decrease the number of instances
-- [x]  Create an IAM User.
+- [x]  Create an IAM User
-- [x]  Delete an IAM User.
+- [x]  Delete an IAM User
-- [x]  Create a security group and associate it with instances.
+- [x]  Create a security group and associate it with instances
-- [x]  Delete a secutiry group.
+- [x]  Delete a secutiry group
 - [x]  List all instances, users, security groups and its rules.
 - [x]  Create and delete rules for the security groups.